Harmonic flow of geometric structures: Introduction

-where the \emph{vertical torsion} $d^\cV\sigma$ is the projection of $d\sigma$ onto the distribution $\ker\pi_*$, tangent to the fibres of $\pi:N\to M$.
-A geometric structure is defined to be \emph{harmonic} if $\sigma\in\Crit({E})$, and \emph{torsion-free} if $d^\cV\sigma=0$.
-The critical set is the vanishing locus of the \emph{vertical tension} field $\tau^\cV(\sigma):=\tr_g\nabla d^\cV\sigma$, where $\nabla^\cV$ is the vertical part of the Levi-Civita connection of $(N,\eta)$.
-The explicit form of $\tau^\cV$, in each particular context, defines a natural geometric PDE.
-Moreover, such condition is typically weaker than the corresponding notion of `integrability', thus in favourable cases harmonicity can still characterise the `best' geometric structure in a given class, even when integrability is otherwise obstructed or trivial.
+Just as in the general theory of harmonic maps, the notion of harmonic geometric structure depends of course on the fixed Riemannian metric.
+The explicit form of $\tau^\cV$, in each particular context, then defines a natural geometric PDE.
+Such condition is typically weaker than the corresponding notions of `integrability' and `torsion-freedom', thus in favourable cases harmonicity can still characterise the `best' geometric structure, even when stronger conditions are otherwise obstructed or trivial.
 In Section \ref{sec: method to determine tau^V}, we provide a general method to determine the actual harmonicity condition in any given context, which subsumes several cases previously studied in the literature, eg. the harmonicity of almost complex structures \cite{Wood1993} and almost contact structures \cite{Vergara-Diaz2006}, and also the most recent $\Div T=0$ condition in $\rG_2$-geometry, originally found by \cite{Grigorian2017} from a rather different perspective.
 We also propose an original formulation for the problem of harmonic parallelisms eg. on spheres.

 Starting from any smooth section $\sigma_0\in \Gamma(\pi)$ of the homogeneous bundle $\pi:N\to M$, the Dirichlet energy gives rise to a natural gradient flow, which we will call the \emph{harmonic section flow}: